Home Based Education FAQ

 Accredited Online School (i.e. a home based education program that teaches the curriculum just as in school)

-If you are looking to homeschool just until COVID passes you may want to check in with your school / school division and see if online or remote learning will be offered and consider if that would work well for your family.
-If they aren’t offering an online/remote option and you aren’t able or inclined to teach, gather materials, pick a curriculum etc., you may want to enroll in an accredited online school.
+If you are looking to homeschool temporarily, you may want to check in with your school / school division and see if online or remote learning will be offered and consider if that would work well for your family; this option will likely result in a more smooth transition back to school especially mid-year or semester etc. If they aren’t offering an online/remote option and you aren’t able or inclined to teach, gather materials, pick a curriculum etc., you may want to enroll in an accredited online school.
 Many provinces and states offer this option to students.
 In Saskatchewan, Flex Ed and SunWest are accredited online schools with Saskatchewan Teachers teaching the Saskatchewan curriculum so your child can move back into the school with ease.
-It is $200 registration fee and the tuition is free to SK residents.
+There is $200 registration fee and the tuition is free to SK residents.
 They do all of the necessary paperwork.
 You can learn more at: https://www.flexed.ca/.

 Another similar option is SunWest but I have heard on homeschool forums that there are waiting lists.
 You can learn more at: https://www.sunwestdlc.ca/.
 These two online schools have a lot of experience teaching online so I think the delivery would be much more streamlined than what occurred when teachers were forced into online learning.